argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 [EXAMPLE: The perfectly divine Father eternally exercises loving authority over the perfectly divine Son.
 The Son, being in very nature God doesn’t see equality with God as something to be exploited, but makes himself nothing, taking the very nature of a servant, and becomes obedient to his Father to the point of death.
 He came, not to do his own will, but the will of the Father who sent him.]

 So, within the church, men and women are of equal significance but are different in role.
 Contrary to some claims, the apostle's arguments appear to be normative for all time and not culturally conditioned or bound.
-If you want  to take a closer look at these issues, track down Mark’s recent sermon on “Gender Roles in the Church,” or pick up *Recovering Biblical Manhood and Womanhood* on the bookstall.
+If you want  to take a closer look at these issues, track down Mark Dever’s sermon on “Gender Roles in the Church,” or pick up *Recovering Biblical Manhood and Womanhood*.

 A few additional notes on this point, on how to apply it: